vahidtakro/grieg/content/blog/en/sound-similarities.md

 These similarities suggest that there are certain fundamental aspects of human musical experience that transcend cultural boundaries.
 The modal approach to music, the art of melodic ornamentation, and the ability to create emotional journeys through sound seem to be universal human capacities that different cultures have developed in their own unique ways.

-As an Iranian musician exploring Grieg's music, I find these similarities not only intellectually fascinating but emotionally meaningful.
+As an Iranian exploring Grieg's music, I find these similarities not only intellectually fascinating but emotionally meaningful.
 They remind me that music is ultimately a universal language, even when it speaks with the accent of a particular culture.

 The fact that Grieg's Norwegian modal language can resonate with ears accustomed to Persian traditional music suggests that there are deeper connections between different musical cultures than we might initially assume.
 These connections offer hope for a more connected and understanding musical world, where different traditions can learn from and inspire each other.